-4.1 Measurement, Analysis, and Improvement of Organisational Performance : How do you measure, analyse, and then improve organisational performance?
-(45 points) Process a.
-PERFORMANCE Measurement
+4.1 Measurement, Analysis, and Improvement of Organisational Performance: How do you measure, analyse, and then improve organisational performance?
+(45 points)

 Describe How your organisation measures, analyses, aligns, and improves its PERFORMANCE through the use of data and information at all levels and in all parts of your organisation.